Native American Warriors Honored With Memorial

 “The circle represents the hole in the sky where the creator lives,” designer Harvey Pratt told the Washington Post.
 “The memorial is meant to be a place of gathering, remembrance, healing and reflection.”

-Harvey Pratt is a Cheyenne and Arapaho.
+Harvey Pratt is Cheyenne and Arapaho.
 He was selected to design the memorial after a nationwide competition, and served three years in Vietnam as a Marine.

-The Washington Post reported plans for the $15 million memorial has been in the works for years.
+The Washington Post reported that plans for the $15 million memorial has been in the works for years.
 A groundbreaking ceremony is set for September, followed by a dedication on Veterans Day in November 2020, when the memorial will open to the public.

-American Indians serve in greater numbers than any other ethnic group, wrote Kevin Gover for the Huffington Post.

-He is Pawnee, and director of the Smithsonian’s National Museum of the American Indian.
+American Indians serve in greater numbers than any other ethnic group, wrote Kevin Gover, a Pawnee and director of the Smithsonian’s National Museum of the American Indian, for the Huffington Post.

 According to Gover, American Indians have served with distinction in every major conflict for over 200 years.